SwiftCoderJoe/Aer/config/readme.md

 ### infoChannel

 This value will signify the channel you want member info to be sent to.
-This info includes when users join a server, and will have more functionality soon.
+This info includes when users join a server and when users leave a server.

 It is configured like this: